“The Underdog” Li Kai Wen was destined to be a martial artist.

 Ever since that fateful night, he has continued to nurture his skills and build upon his success.
-“Black Horse” was victorious in his next two outings, but fell to reigning ONE Lightweight and Featherweight World Champion Martin “The Situ-Asian” Nguyen.
-Undeterred, he then rebounded with a crucial unanimous decision win over top Malaysian contender Keanu Subba.
+“The Underdog” was victorious in his next two outings, but fell to reigning ONE Lightweight & Featherweight World Champion Martin “The Situ-Asian” Nguyen.

 Li then took a break from competition to further hone his skills at various facilities all across California in the United States.
 The world-renowned gyms he visited to stock his arsenal includes the likes of Team Alpha Male in Sacramento, Millennia MMA in Rancho Cucamonga, and Kings MMA in Huntington Beach.

 The Chinese athlete meant to showcase all that he learned in November 2017 against Ahmed Mujtaba at ONE: IMMORTAL PURSUIT, but a series of illegal blows in the first round led to his disqualification.

 Li admits he committed a mistake.
 “I just did not have enough experience,” he explains.

 But now, he has learned from his inexperience, and is prepared to show the world how much he has grown as a martial artist.
 “The Underdog” gets a chance to redeem himself at ONE: QUEST FOR GOLD against promotional newcomer Roel “Akiyama” Rosauro.

 “I am ready, and this time, I will beat him,” Li says, determined.